System Design Space

 Detection

-Monitoring, alerts, anomaly detection.
-Time to Detection (MTTD) is a critical metric.
+Monitoring, alerting rules, and anomaly detection.
+Mean time to detect remains a critical metric.

 2